tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 <img src="https://chauff.github.io/img/intellieye-sessions.png" width="900px">

 The two main takeaway messages are really the extraordinary low attention levels (though of course this requires further research) we found and the fact that a substantial number of MOOC learners are *not* adverse to trialing such technology.

-As a sanity check, we also asked learners that chose to disable IntelliEye